cassiersg/fullverif/README.md

 From there on, the sub-gadget graph corresponds more to a computation graph than to a physical netlist.
-On this graph, we can then use control signal values obtained from the simulation to replace each mux gadget with the corresponding wiring, then analyze which gadget actually compute on valid values (that is, sharings that depend on the inputs, and not on the initial state of the circuit, which is considered to be invalid).
+On this graph, we can then use control signal values obtained from the simulation to replace each mux (whose signal is not a sensitive value) gadget with the corresponding wiring, then analyze which gadget actually compute on valid values (that is, sharings that depend on the inputs, and not on the initial state of the circuit, which is considered to be invalid).